isbadawi/badavi/README.md

 registers from `a` to `z` are also implemented, and can be specified by prefixing the operator (or `p`) with `"a` through `"z`.

-* Regex search with `/` (forwards) or `?` (backwards).
+* Search forwards with `/`, backwards with `?`.
 Standard POSIX regexes are used, so the syntax is not exactly the same as vim's.
 For instance, word boundaries are specified with `[[:<:]]` and `[[:>:]]` instead of `\<` and `\>`. `n` and `N` can be used to cycle through matches. `*` and `#` can be used to search forwards or backwards for the next occurrence of the word under the cursor.

 * Undo (`u`) and redo (`<c-r>`) (only single-level for now, unlike vim).